 This year, we can secure the largest act of ocean protection in history.

-2020 marks the 200th anniversary of the discovery of Antarctica.
-It is also the year when the highest temperatures ever were recorded on the continent.
+2020 saw the highest temperatures ever recorded on the Antarctic continent, at over 20 degrees Celsius (68 degrees Fahrenheit).
 With melting ice, warming waters, and increased fishing, all of the creatures that live there need us more than ever.
 But we need Antarctica just as much.
 This vast icy continent is critical to stabilizing our climate, and it circulates vital ocean nutrients that sustain fish populations, and humans, all over the world.